jentery/routledgeCompanionMSDH/projects.md

 Python: An open programming language developed by Guido van Rossum.
 See www.python.org.

 قلب (Qalb): “[A] programming language exploring the role of human culture in coding.
 Code is written entirely in Arabic, highlighting cultural biases of computer science and challenging the assumptions we make about programming.
-It is implemented as a tree-walking language interpreter in JavsScript.”
+It is implemented as a tree-walking language interpreter in JavaScript.”
 See www.nas.sr/%D9%82%D9%84%D8%A8.

 QGIS: “[T]he best GIS tool in the free and open-source software (FOSS) community.
 QGIS is a user friendly Open Source Geographic Information System (GIS) licensed under the GNU General Public License.”
 See www.qgis.org/en/site.